Family & Children’s Service of Ithaca Honors November is Runaway and Homeless Youth Awareness Month

 Email: email@example.com Phone: 607-273-7494

 FOR IMMEDIATE RELEASE Tompkins County, NY– November is National Runaway and Homeless Youth Awareness Month.
 In 2015, researchers from the Learning Web and Cornell University estimated that there are hundreds of homeless youth and young adults living in Tompkins County.
-Youth homelessness is often an invisible phenomenon—there are currently no emergency youth shelters for youth under 18 years of age in Tompkins County, and many youths choose to couch-surf or live in other unstable, inadequate situations, such as in cars, abandoned buildings, or on the streets.
+Youth homelessness is an invisible phenomenon—there are currently no emergency youth shelters for youth under 18 years of age in Tompkins County, and many youths choose to couch-surf or live in other unstable, inadequate situations, such as in cars, abandoned buildings, or on the streets.
 Youth in unstable housing situations are at high risk of commercial sexual exploitation in order to survive on the streets—studies show that 60 percent of youth who are victims of commercial sexual exploitation are also homeless.

 Family & Children’s Service of Ithaca’s Open Doors Program supports youth between ages of 12 and 21 who have run away or are at risk of running away from home.
 Open Doors provides these youth with food, hygiene items, clothing, transportation, short stays in host homes, and a safe non-judgmental space to discuss their situation and options.
 The aim of Open Doors is to reunite youth with their families and loved ones, or place youth in a family setting when going home is not an option.
-Open Doors also provides counseling, referrals, and general support to families who are either at a breaking point in a parent-teen conflict or are providing housing for youth who need help with housing, education, and/or employment.
+Open Doors also provides counseling, referrals, and general support to families who are either at a breaking point in a parent-teen conflict or providing housing for youth who need help with housing, education, and/or employment.

 How can you help runaway and homeless youth in our community?